 Where in Faerûn should he start and finish?
 What’s “beyond” mean?
 Visiting Kara-Tur?
 Circling the globe?
-Other planes?
 What’s the deadline?
 What’s the reward?
 Are either of them going to hash out the details of this wager before risking life and limb on it?
 No?
 Okay, then.
 Either this is some kind of con game and the protagonists are incredibly dense to not have noticed how coincidental and convenient all this is, or it’s for real and the author just didn’t care about making it plausible.
 It’s awful either way.

 “In that bag,” the mage instructed, “are the legendary gems of the necromancer Kalen Verne.”